johnpendergrass/eastWing/claude-john-docs/specifications.md

 - First startup takes 2-3 seconds (PyInstaller extraction)
 - Antivirus may flag as suspicious (false positive - common with PyInstaller)
 - Temp files created in %TEMP% directory
-- API keys bundled in executable (current build)
+- API keys embedded in executable (extractable with reverse-engineering effort)

-**Future Considerations:**
+**Security Considerations:**
-- Rebuild without bundled .env for public distribution
+- ✅ **Safe for:** Private distribution via Dropbox to trusted friends
+- ⚠️ **NOT safe for:** Public distribution (GitHub releases, itch.io, website downloads)
+- API keys can be extracted from the executable by someone with technical skills
-- Require users to provide their own API keys
+- For public distribution, would need to rebuild without hardcoded keys and require users to provide their own

+**For Public Distribution (Future):**
+- Remove hardcoded keys from eastWing.py (lines 23, 485)
+- Restore .env file requirement or add command-line key arguments
+- Update DISTRIBUTION_README.md with API key setup instructions
+- Consider alternative approaches (backend proxy, subscription model, etc.)
 - Create Linux/Mac builds
 - Code signing to reduce antivirus warnings